mrjackyliang/homebridge-adt-pulse/README.md

 ```

 ## Plugin Limitations
-Even though the name is stated as "ADT Pulse for Homebridge", this Homebridge plugin is limited in the hardware it may support.
-This plugin is NOT a complete replacement to the [official ADT Pulse app](https://www.adt.com/help/faq/adt-pulse/adt-pulse-mobile-app).
+Even though the plugin name is "ADT Pulse for Homebridge", this Homebridge plugin supports certain ADT hardware.
+In addition, this plugin is NOT a complete replacement to the [official ADT Pulse app](https://www.adt.com/help/faq/adt-pulse/adt-pulse-mobile-app).

-The supported hardware configurations are listed below:
+The hardware configurations supported by this plugin are:
 1. ADT Security Panel (`system`)
 2. ADT Door/Window Sensors (`doorWindow`)
 3. ADT Glass Break Detectors (`glass`)